vijay033/Deeplearning4j/README.md

                         .layerSize(100)
                         .seed(42)
                         .windowSize(5)
-                        .epochs(1)  /*observation  : commenting this word2vec result was not coming*/
+                        .epochs(1)  /*observation  : It will take more time in training. commenting this w2v not obtained properly*/
-//                        .batchSize(10)
+                        .batchSize(10) /*Commented*/
-//                        .stopWords(stopwords) /*observation  : These worked for high end mobile devices*/
-//                        .stopWords(extendedStopwords) /*observation  : These worked for high end mobile devices*/
+                        .stopWords(stopwords) /*observation  : These worked for high end mobile devices*/ .stopWords(extendedStopwords) /*observation  : These worked for high end mobile devices*/ .iterate(iterator)
-                        .iterate(iterator)
                         .tokenizerFactory(tokenizerFactory)
-//                        .lookupTable(table)
+                        .lookupTable(table) /*Commented*/
-//                        .vocabCache(cache)
+                        .vocabCache(cache) /*Commented*/
                         .elementsLearningAlgorithm(new SkipGram<VocabWord>())
                         .build();

+(c) With the current vector_data1.txt, desired result is not obtained.
+Increasing the data ANR occurs as mentioned in Issue.